Evidlo/tomosphero/tutorial/tutorial.md

 ![Rectangular sensor view geometry](api_conerectgeom.png)

-View geometries may be composed by addition to produce scanning orbits (e.g. circular/helical orbits),  The result of this operation is a `tomosphero.geometry.ViewGeomCollection` object, which behaves much like a regular `ViewGeom`.
+View geometries may be composed by addition to produce scanning orbits (e.g. circular/helical orbits).
+The result of this operation is a `tomosphero.geometry.ViewGeomCollection` object, which behaves much like a regular `ViewGeom`.

 ``` python
 import numpy as np